-Much the same kind of long and intense discussion was averted at the last Presbytery meeting as our local Church Doctrine Committee brought in - after three or more years of arguing - a report, which was deferred to the November meeting because of the lateness of the hour.
-It promises to be a long meeting in November!
-Any discussion of marriage and related issues seems to be a highly contentious issue in the church, creating deep and polarized divisions.
-It seems, however, that this is not a new phenomenon, as we see in our reading from Mark today.

-Today's text from Mark's gospel presents a significant challenge.
+In bringing this up I need to be cautious, however, because any discussion of marriage and related issues is almost always a highly contentious issue in the church, creating deep and polarized divisions.
+It seems, however, that this is not a new phenomenon, as we see in our reading from Mark today, a text that presents a significant challenge.
 This of course is one of the texts that has been and continues to be wielded as a weapon, not only in the controversial issue of same-sex marriage but in discussions about marriage and divorce in all situations.
-It is difficult to work with this text at least in part because so many people grab only a portion of it at face value, not only failing to look any deeper into what was said but being horrified even at the suggestion of looking deeper.
+It is difficult to work with this text at least in part because so many people grab only a portion of it at face value, not only failing to look any deeper into what was said but also being horrified even at the suggestion of looking deeper.

 In part people's reluctance to look deeper comes from the discovery that when you do actually bother to read and to hear what the text is really saying, the message is quite different from - perhaps even the opposite of - the apparent message you might get from a quick or simplistic glance.

-Let's dig a little deeper, let's look at what is actually happening in these two encounters, one between Jesus and the Pharisees, and the other between Jesus and his disciples.
+So let's be brave and dig a little deeper; let's look at what is actually happening in these two encounters, one between Jesus and the Pharisees, and the other between Jesus and his disciples.
 Even the setting, "the region of Judea and beyond the Jordan" sets a tone for these encounters.
-This would roughly be the equivalent here of saying, "out past Cloverdale, into the heart of the bible belt", into an area where scripture is taken literally, even if not seriously.
+This would roughly be the equivalent here of saying, "out past Cloverdale, in the heart of the bible belt", i.e. into an area where scripture is taken literally, even if not seriously.
 The crowds gathered around him, 'again' we are told, and as usual 'again' he taught them.
-All seems normal, all appear as usual.
+All seems normal, all appears as usual.

 And then some Pharisees, those masters of the legalistic nit-pick, ask Jesus a trick question, testing him, seeing if he will provide an answer that they can use against him.
 (That's a practice that seems to have continued unabated, as there is no shortage of nit-picking Pharisees even today.)
-Note carefully that ask Jesus a trick question, "is it lawful for a man to divorce his wife?"
+Note carefully that they ask Jesus a trick question, "is it lawful for a man to divorce his wife?"
 Instead of walking into their trap with a direct answer, and in true rabbinic form, Jesus answers their question with a trick question of his own, "What did Moses command you?"
 Now I don't know whether the Pharisees failed to see this trick question coming, or whether they chose to ignore the ramifications of it, but they walked right into the trap.

 "Moses allowed a man to write a certificate of dismissal and to divorce her." the Pharisees replied immediately with the correct legal answer.
-Jesus then proceeds to snap the trap the Pharisees had set, but on them.
+Jesus then proceeds to snap the trap the Pharisees had set, but to snap it on them.
 His answer rings with an echo from Genesis, challenging not only the scripture in Deuteronomy quoted by the Pharisees but putting forth the goodness inherent in God's creative act as a trump over the law written by Moses.
-In short, Jesus told the Pharisees that their law in scripture was a concession to reality, a deviation from what God had originally intended.
+In short, Jesus told the Pharisees that their law in scripture was a concession to reality, a contradiction or deviation from what is described as God's original intention.